 - Applenet is an online discussion group for alternative methods of commercial apple production.

-- appear on either the OMRI organic spray materials list (Organic Materials Review Institute)
+- Appear on either the OMRI Organic Spray Materials List (Organic Materials Review Institute website)

-- or appear on the Washington State organic materials list are allowed to be applied to crops if they are going to be labeled organic.
+- Or appear on the Washington State Organic Materials Lists & Material Registration page (Washington State Department of Agriculture website) are allowed to be applied to crops if they are going to be labeled organic.

 The registered certifying agency in Maine is MOFGA Certification Services.
 Certifying agents from other states can also be used in Maine.